derek-knox/Coding-For-Designers/Coding and Visual Design/Elements and Elements.md

 ## Shape | Function

 Combining lines together in specific ways enables the third visual element, a *shape*.
-A shape is ultimately a set of lines, or an organic line, that creates an enclosure.
+A shape is ultimately a set of straight lines, or an organic line, that creates an enclosure.
 A *function*, the third programming element, is a great way to create an enclosure of statements.
 Take note that a function, like a shape, is considered a self-contained unit.

 ![alt text](../assets/visual-todo-placeholder.jpg "Shape & Function Examples")